TylerB24890/wp-theme-generator/docs/README.md

   **NOTE:** The compiled styles are located in the `/dist/styles/` directory.
 There is no need to upload the `/src/` directory in production.
 See the Deployment section for more information.

-  - `_animated-hamburger.scss` - The styles to animate the Bootstrap `.navbar-toggler` element.
-  - `_bootstrap-overrides.scss` - Put all Bootstrap variable overrides here.
-  - `_elx-mixins.scss` - A collection of useful mixins for use throughout the project.
-  - `_global.scss` - Global styles for the theme (body, links, section, etc...)
-  - `_header.scss` - Styles for the Bootstrap navbar and global site header go here.
-  - `_footer.scss` - Styles for the global footer element go here.
-  - `_style.scss` - All SCSS files should be imported in this file for rendering.

 ### Javascript

   The scripts for the site are located in the `/src/js/` directory.
 Webpack compiles all scripts into a `bundle.js` file that is included in your theme.
 The `bundle.js` file is compiled from the `app.js` file.
 You should `import` your main scripts into this file for compiling.
 If you are unfamiliar with [Modern Javascript](https://medium.com/the-node-js-collection/modern-javascript-explained-for-dinosaurs-f695e9747b70) I suggest you [practice it](https://javascript.info/) it a little bit.